 I help fashion brands adapt, innovate and stay ahead of their competition.
 I regularly counsel clients on the creation, use and exploitation of creative content while developing strategic growth plans aimed at brand cultivation.
 I understand the importance of building and sustaining a brand in the fashion industry and, as such, formulate business opportunities that enable my clients to define, manage and expand their brands via traditional media such as television, film and celebrity endorsement.

-I work with entertainment clients to help envision, build and execute their goals.
+I work with entertainment clients to help envision, build and execute their goals, as well as help them protect their intellectual property and rights to publicity.
 I regularly negotiate unscripted and scripted television, motion picture, writer, music and digital content agreements, but don’t stop there.
 What makes me different is my ability to help my clients find ways to engage their audiences by developing the right brand extensions, using my experience and background to help them avoid costly pitfalls, and guide brands as they expand and “cross-over” from not only one entertainment area to another, but help them reach new industry areas such as fashion, digital, consumer products and beverage.

-You will often find me in a boardroom (or a client’s dining room), in my role as a true trusted advisor.
+In the courtroom or in the boardroom (or a client’s dining room), is my role as a true trusted advisor.
 I work with a wide variety of companies, such as well-known household names, like the Harlem Globetrotters, to up and coming companies like Houghton.
-I assist these clients with strategies for conceiving, structuring and growing their businesses, negotiating the various business agreements needed to operate, grow and succeed, and managing disputes that arise.
+Knowing your business allows me to provide cost efficient, goal oriented strategies whether for conceiving, structuring and growing your businesses or litigating disputes that often arise from day to day operations.

 In spring 2012, I was invited to teach the first Fashion Law course on the West Coast at my alma mater, Loyola Law School.
 The program was so successful that in January 2014, Loyola launched the Fashion Law Project, which is an academic center housed at Loyola, that provides a business and legal curriculum for designers, apparel industry executives and lawyers.
 I am an adjunct professor, teaching Fashion Law and running the Fashion Law Clinic.
 Further, as the Fashion Law Project’s Executive Director, I oversee the annual Fashion Law Symposium and Fashion Law Summer Intensive.